idris-y/transform-tools-docs/docs/index.md

 ### Overview

-This documentation describes all features of the Transform Tools addon.
-Most features are available in **Transform Tools Lite (Free)**.
-Advanced features exclusive to the **Transform Tools (Full Version)** are clearly marked with `[Full Version Only]` at the head of their respective section or feature description.
-If a feature or an entire section is not specifically marked, it is available in both Lite and Full versions.

 Transform Tools provides enhanced transformation capabilities in Blender using custom 3D gizmos and dedicated operators.
 It allows for precise control over moving, rotating, and scaling objects and mesh components.
 The addon includes methods for:

 *   Transforming elements between two explicitly defined transform states using [dual gizmos](#transformation-section).
 *   Using a single gizmo as a [custom orientation](#op-toggle-orientation) for standard Blender transform tools.
-*   Executing [constrained transformations](#constrained-transforms-section) `[Full Version Only]`, where elements move or rotate from the 3D cursor position towards a computed intersection point with target geometry (a point, line, or plane) derived from the gizmos.
+*   Executing [constrained transformations](#constrained-transforms-section), where elements move or rotate from the 3D cursor position towards a computed intersection point with target geometry (a point, line, or plane) derived from the gizmos.

 **Core Workflow:** The fundamental process involves: